nhapentor/blockchain-developer-bootcamp-final-project/README.md

 - Ganache CLI v6.12.2
 - Truffle and Ganache

+### Directory Structure

+1. `client`: Next.js web frontend.
+2. `contracts`: Solidity Smart Contracts.
+3. `migrations`: Migration files for truffle to deploy smart contracts to an Ethereum network.
+3. `test`: Unittests for smart contracts.
+4. `build`: The directory for smart contracts' artifacts after compiling and from _GSN_

 ### Smart Contracts and GSN

 To avoid issues, please follow the steps accordingly as some steps are depent on the prior ones.